shrekshao/glAvatar/README.md

 # glAvatar

+# !!
+Future work has moved to https://github.com/shrekshao/gltf-avatar-threejs !!

 (Potentially) a glTF extension (extra?) for avatar with switchable skeletons, skins, clothes, etc.

 An open source assest library of 3D avatar content creation where artists can contribute.